Mark Shainblum

 Mark Shainblum (born 1963 in Montreal, Quebec) is a Canadian writer who now lives in Ottawa, Ontario, Canada.
 Though he has worked as a journalist and editor, Shainblum is best known as a science fiction and comic book writer.

 Early life

-Shainblum is Jewish.
-His great-uncle Yechiel (Eli) Shainblum was also well known in Montreal as a painter, sculptor and teacher.

 In the early 1980s, Shainblum published two issues of a comics and science fiction fanzine called Orion: The Canadian Magazine of Time and Space, and later founded Matrix Graphic Series (later known as Matrix Comics), one of only a handful of independent comic book publishers in Canada at the time.